patrickkunka/movie-browser/README.md

 The project is split into various business-logic specific UI components and services, and a collection of "generic" components, services and extensible base classes, which can be thought of as a mini framework upon which the application is built.

-No frameworks or UI libraries have been used, although several commonly used patterns are implemented:
+No third-party frameworks or UI libraries have been used, although several commonly used patterns are implemented:
 - Immutable state
 - Uni-direction data flow
 - Reactive components